sensei-hacker/inavwiki/Custom-mixes-for-exotic-setups.md

 servo 5 1000 2000 1500 -100 -1 #My rudder was reversed, again you may not need this rule
 ```

-# Setups that were never implemented in Baseflight, Cleanflight or any of it's derivatives
+# Setups that were never implemented in Baseflight, Cleanflight or any of its derivatives

 # Disabled setups

-Those mixer settings while can be selected in Cleanflight, does nothing or does it wrong.
-Mostly because they were never really migrated from MultiWii.
-In some cases they can be configured with custom mixer and probably will work.
-In other cases, they are and never were operational. iNav in all cases makes them disabled.

 ## HELI 120 CCPM